 If our aim is to get a group up the ladder to loyalty, we need to step them up through awareness, understanding, interest, before we can encourage them to try our offering and entreat their loyalty.

 Like any good Integrated Marketing Communications campaign, we need to start with the end in mind.
 Here is a roadmap for creating a Content Marketing Strategy.

 1. What are your Objectives?

 Here you can’t be vague.
 We are not talking lofty, unmeasurable vision statements.
 We need clear hard SMART objectives.

 Think Dollars.
 Units.
 Numbers.
 Percentages.
 With Deadlines.
-Achieve or Fail measurable black and white stuff.
+Achieve or Fail measurable black-and-white stuff.
 What’s the use of having a goal if you don’t know whether or not you’ve achieved it.
-Keep in mind that we are not only talking about customer and profitability goals, but that of the organisation as a whole.
-I subscribe to the philophsy that your organisation actually has six markets.
+Keep in mind that we are not only talking about customer and profitability goals but that of the organisation as a whole.
+I subscribe to the philosophy that your organisation actually has six markets.

 - Existing customers

 - Internal (Staff and Boards)

 - Partners & Suppliers